pingcap/docs-cn/v2.1/tools/tidb-binlog-cluster.md

         # the number of SQL statements of a transaction which are output to the downstream database (20 by default)
         txn-batch = 20

-        # the number of the concurrency of the downstream for synchronization.
+        # the number of the concurrency of the downstream for replication.
 The bigger the value,
         # the better throughput performance of the concurrency (16 by default)
         worker-count = 16

         # whether to disable the SQL feature of splitting a single binlog file.
 If it is set to "true",
-        # each binlog file is restored to a single transaction for synchronization based on the order of binlogs.
+        # each binlog file is restored to a single transaction for replication based on the order of binlogs.
         # If the downstream service is MySQL, set it to "False".
         disable-dispatch = false